 - Competitive processor margin.
 Typically 0.20%–0.50% plus a small per-transaction fee for mid-market WooCommerce merchants.

 - No minimum invoice.
-Some processors (including Adyen direct) require a minimum invoice that eliminates savings for lower-volume merchants.
-ConvesioPay has no minimum invoice.
+Some processors (including Adyen direct) require a minimum invoice that can eliminate savings for lower-volume merchants — confirm this before signing.

 - Native WooCommerce integration.
 A well-maintained plugin reduces operational overhead and integration risk.